Table of Contents

 Nutritional Profile

-Cherries are nutrient-dense despite their small size.
-One cup (154 grams) of fresh, pitted sweet cherries contains:
+Cherries are nutritional gems despite their small size.
+One cup (154 grams) of fresh, pitted sweet cherries provides an impressive array of nutrients:

 | Nutrient | Amount | % Daily Value |